majuss/ecoevolpara/latest/docs/source/cronjobs.rst

 Maintenance report over Slack (Beagle, Harriet, Svalbard)
 =========================================================

+This job requires a setted up slack bot, smartcl and sensors

 This job will post a maintenance report every first sunday at 12:00.

 To set this job and script up on a complete new Debian and btrfs driven server you have to install smartctl.
 Slack API key, Slack-bot and a channel